 Understand Medicare in Wisconsin

-Medicare, the United States federal medical insurance program, provides coverage for about 650,000 people in Wisconsin who qualify for Medicare.
+Medicare, the United States federal medical insurance program, provides coverage for over 1.2 million people in Wisconsin who qualify for Medicare.
 You can get Medicare if you’re 65 or older or have a qualifying disability.

 Your disability typically qualifies if you’ve received at least 24 Social Security or Railroad Retirement Board (RRB) disability insurance payments.
 You can also enroll in Medicare Advantage Plans if you have End-Stage Renal Disease (ESRD) or amyotrophic lateral sclerosis (ALS).

 Most people have premium-free Part A but, if you have to buy it, the cost can reach up to $506 per month in 2023.
 Part B costs $164.90 per month but can be more if you have higher income.
 There are 126 Medicare Advantage Plans in the state that are an alternative to Original Medicare.
 Learn more about your Medicare options in Wisconsin.

 |J.D.
 Power ranking